Whiley/RFCs/text/0000-rwtypes.md

 # Summary

-Currently, Whiley supports the concepts of _readable_ and _writable_ types which are known collectively as _effective types_.
+Currently, Whiley supports the concept of _readable_ and _writable_ types which are known collectively as _effective types_.
 This proposal simply removes these types from the language in order that they can be properly reintroduced at a later stage.

 # Motivation

-A union of two compatible types may be treated as effective type in certain situations.
+A union of two compatible types may be treated as an effective type in certain situations.
 The following illustrates an effective record being used in a read position: